Raimundo Fagner: Biography

 The youngest of the five children of José Fares, a Lebanese immigrant from Ain Ebel and Dona Francisca, Fagner was born in Fortaleza, the capital of the state of Ceará, although his birth was recorded in Orós.

 At the age of five, he won a youth competition at a local radio station.
 As a teen, he formed vocal and instrumental groups and began to compose his own music.
-In 1968, he won the Festival de Música Popular do Ceará (Popular Music Festival of Ceará) with his song "Nada Sou".
+In 1968, he won the Popular Music Festival of Ceará with his song "Nada Sou".

 Career

-In 1971 he recorded his first single compact in partnership with another musician from Ceará, Wilson Cirino.
-It was released by the label RGE, but was not a huge success.
-The goal was to beat the record success of singers like Antonio Carlos and Jocafi.
-In the same year, he went to Rio de Janeiro, where Elis Regina recorded "Mucuripe" which became Fagner's first success as a songwriter and singer.
-At the same time, he also recorded the same song on a 7", with Caetano Veloso singing "A volta da Asa Branca."
+In 1971 he moved to Brasília, taking first place in the Popular Music Festival of the University Studies Center of Brasília with his song "Mucuripe" (with collaborator Belchior), and became Fagner's first notable success as a composer.
+He won prizes in other categories with additional songs as well.

-Caetano, being an intellectual type, always distanced himself from what is considered pop music (although Tropicália has launched the rock 'intellectual' in Brazil and South America) and Fagner already represented a Brazilian music rooted much more in the pop music.
+In 1971, he recorded his first single compact in partnership with another musician from Ceará, Wilson Cirino.
+It was released on the label RGE, but was not a huge success.
+The goal was to beat the record success of singers like Antônio Carlos & Jocáfi.
+In the same year, he went to Rio de Janeiro, where Elis Regina recorded his song, "Mucuripe."
+This became Fagner's first success as a songwriter and singer.
+That year, he went on to record the same song on a 7", with Caetano Veloso singing "A volta da Asa Branca."
+Veloso, being the intellectual type, always distanced himself from what is considered pop music and Fagner already represented a type of Brazilian music rooted much more in pop music.

-Other works, like their fourth album, Orós, 1977, an album that had arrangements and musical direction by Hermeto Pascoal, show a more unconventional approach, one less concerned with commercial success.
-In the end the 1970s, he released two more albums: Eu Canto (1978) with another poem by Cecília Meireles - "Motivo", with melody by Fagner and even though he credited the late poet, Fagner still faced legal trouble with her heirs, and the album had to be reissued with "Quem me levará sou eu" instead of Motivo, and Beleza (1979).
-Fagner was considered by the readers of Playboy magazine to be the best singer in the year of 1979, while Roberto Carlos (considered to be the King of Latin music) was in second place.
+Other works, like his fourth album, Orós, released in 1977 with arrangements and musical direction by Hermeto Pascoal, show a more unconventional approach, one less concerned with commercial success.
+In 1978, he released the album Eu Canto.
+Despite crediting the late poet Cecília Meireles for the lyrics on the track "Motivo," Fagner still faced legal trouble with her heirs, and the album had to be reissued with "Quem me levará sou eu" instead.
+His sixth album, Beleza was released in 1979.
+Fagner was considered by the readers of Playboy magazine to be the best singer in the year of 1979, while Roberto Carlos (named the King of Brazilian music) was in second place.